j2store/userguide/sales_orders.md

 An internal order status for store administrator.
 You can use it for any purpose you like depending on your business nature.

 Every order will possess some important information that explains about it.
 They are:
-* **Invoice No** - The number of the document that completes the process of that order
+* **Invoice No** - The number of the document that completes the process of that order.
 * **Order ID** - ID for reference that tracks all the processing steps
 * **Date** - The date in which the order is completed
 * **Amount** - The total value of the order after billing